 What you can do

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
-For heart arrhythmias, some basic questions to ask your doctor include:
+Prepare a list of questions from most important to least important in case time runs out.
+For heart arrhythmias, some basic questions to ask your healthcare team include:

 - What's the most likely cause of my symptoms?